ontodev/howl/README.md

 HOWL is build from a sequence of "blocks".
 Each block is a string consisting of one line of text, followed by zero or more blank or indented lines of text.
 HOWL is designed for streaming, so a sequence of files is transformed into a sequence of parsed blocks.
 Each parsed block can be represented as a JSON object.

-There are nine kinds of block:
+There are ten kinds of block:

+- Comment
 - BASE
 - PREFIX
 - LABEL